TinaGrigorova/baby_growth/README.md

 ### Feedback

 * Feedback page will allow users to share their opinion and ideas.
-* Users can enter thir email , name and their point of view.
+* Users can enter their email, name and their point of view.
 * When feedback is submitted it opens new page which confirms to the users that they have submitted their feedback.
 * Thank-you page includes the heading and navigation menu of the website.